Why Working is Good for Your HealthMar 17, 2023

 - Hire an Occupational Therapist to complete an accommodation assessment.

-Points to remember in communication with an employee with a disability:
+Points to remember when communicating with an employee with a disability:

 - The individual is a worker – focus on return to work early and discuss return to work at the first opportunity after the injury and illness.